jameshfisher/jameshfisher.com/_posts/2020-01-24-is-there-a-route-between-these-two-nodes-in-this-directed-graph.md

 ---
-title: "Is there a route between these two nodes in this directed graph?"
+title: Is there a route between these two nodes in this directed graph?
-tags: ["ctci", "programming", "haskell"]
+tags:
+  - ctci
+  - programming
+  - haskell
 ---

 Question 4.2 of _Cracking the Coding Interview_: